SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 `a * max(b, c, d, e)`<br>
 `case a when (b) then c when (d) then e else f end`

+Functions expecting an angle (such as `sin` or `cos`) work with radians.
+If you want to work with degrees instead, you can use `deg` function to convert beforehand the degrees to radians.
+Following math formula will give you the cosinus of an angle of 36 degrees:
+ `cos(deg(36)) `

 ##### Select

 This node type is used to select parametric entities matching a query.
 You can write a select query with following elements.